davidmiller/repertoire/content/pages/the-top-25-jazz-standards.md

 {% from 'markup.html' import h2 %}

-Mastering jazz repertoire takes a lifetime of study, and can sometimes seem overwhelming.
-There are thousands of songs to choose from and it can seem like the repertoire is endless when you’re at a jam session where every song that gets called is completely new to you.
+Mastering the jazz repertoire is a journey that takes a lifetime of study, and at times on the way it seems overwhelming.
+There are thousands of songs to choose from and it can feel like the repertoire is endless when you’re at a jam session where every song that gets called is completely new to you.